rawjson/api-with-nodejs/README.md

 ## Logging

 Morgan package is used in this example for logging all the rquests in `access.log` file that is created automatically when the server is started.
-Please use the `flag - 'r+'` when going to production to retain all logs.
+Please use the `flag: 'r+'` when going to production to retain all logs.

 ## Container Image